Moving to Honduras

 What is a typical expat home or apartment like in Honduras?

 "There are affordable homes for rent and for sale in abd around the city of La Ceiba Honduras.
 Average price for a 3/2 in the city is around $500.00 per month.
-Beach rentals are usually around $1,100.00 USD per month," explained one expat living in La Ceiba, Honduras.
+Beach rentals are usually around $1,100.00 USD per month," replied a member in La Ceiba.

 "Expat homes and apartments in Honduras tend to be modern and comfortable, with air conditioning, cable TV, and internet access.
 Many expats choose to live in gated communities, which offer a greater sense of security and access to amenities such as swimming pools, gyms, and tennis courts.
-Expat homes and apartments in Honduras are typically spacious and well-furnished, with plenty of room for entertaining guests," said one expat in Honduras.
+Expat homes and apartments in Honduras are typically spacious and well-furnished, with plenty of room for entertaining guests," commented one expat who made the move to Honduras.

 What is the average cost of housing in Honduras?